saltyorg/docs/docs/sandbox/basics.md

 ## Update

-To update Saltbox Sandbox run a standard saltbox update; Sandbox and Saltbox will both be updated
+To update Sandbox run a standard saltbox update; Sandbox and Saltbox will both be updated

 ``` shell